Men's Division Competition Rules

 3. A player may register for a maximum of 2 teams within the NCISL.

-4. A player registered for a Division 1 team may not register for a 2nd team in Division 4.
+4. A player registered for a Division 1 team may not register for a 2nd team in the lowest division.

 5. A player may not register for 2 teams within the same division